 - The development and implementation of a “tree observatory” platform for the simultaneous collection of many different types of data on tree behavior, growth, and status.

-His work has taken him to over a dozen countries and involved a wide range of scientific endeavors, from new species discovery to creating forest management policy.
-He leads the tree scientists at the Arboretum and connects and motivates a large network of global collaborators in the shaping and expansion of our knowledge of trees and forests around the world.
+Chuck’s work has taken him to more than a dozen countries and involved a wide range of scientific endeavors, from new species discovery to creating forest management policy.
+He not only leads a group of accomplished tree scientists at the Arboretum—he also connects and motivates a large network of global collaborators in the shaping and expansion of our knowledge of trees and forests around the world.